-Threshold Below Target - Determines the relative input signal level above which the Autoleveler increases gain, below which no action is taken.
+Threshold Below Target - Determines the relative input signal level above which the autoleveler increases gain, below which no action is taken.

 Ratio - This is the ratio of the input level change in dB to output level change in dB.
 It determines the degree of boost or cut applied to a signal to maintain the target level.
-The higher the ratio, the closer the signal (above threshold) will approach the target level.
-However, a higher level will also increase how aggressive the Autoleveler will maintain that gain.
+The higher the ratio, the closer the signal above threshold will approach the target level.
+However, a higher level also increases how aggressive the autoleveler maintains that gain.